deus369/zoxel/docs/thoughts.md

 make a terminal in game that i can input messages to send ping packets to server server to show in realtime how many players connected

+- ui -
+the way to initialize the meshes is weird cause we resize inside the canvas perhaps we can just scale, have a canvas size and a scale still so no need to recreate verts many times, just use static verts (theoritically can just use static entity ones instead of unique meshGPULink, use MeshGPULightLink to the initially uploaded ones)